Velocidex/velociraptor-docs/content/vql_reference/server/_index.md

 elastic.
 The query specified in `query` will be run and each row it emits will be uploaded as a separate event to Elastic.

-You can either specify the elastic index explicitely using the `index` parameter or provide an `_index` column in the query itself to send the row to a different index each time.
+You can either specify the elastic index explicitly using the `index` parameter or provide an `_index` column in the query itself to send the row to a different index each time.